couchbase/cbft/IDEAS.md

 Requirements

-Every requirement listed here has a unique ID for easy reference (like "CS1"), where the number suffix doesn't have meaning (especially, does not connote priority).
+Every requirement listed here has a unique ID for easy reference (like "CS1"), where the number suffix doesn't mean anything (especially, the number does not connote priority).

-CS1 - Consistent queries during stable topology.
+# CS1 - Consistent queries during stable topology.

 Clients should be able to ask, "I want query results where the full-text-indexes have incorporated at least up to this set of {vbucket to seq-num} pairings."

 For example, the app does some mutations; then the app does some full-text query.
 The app will want the full-text results to have incorporated at least their mutations.

-Of note, concurrent clients might be racing each other, but the idea is that when we simplify to just a single client with no system failures, it should work as expected.
+Of note, concurrent clients might be racing each other, but the idea is that when we simplify to just a single client with no system failures, the client should get expected results.

-CR1 - Consistent queries under datasource rebalance.
+# CR1 - Consistent queries under datasource rebalance.

-Full-text queries should be consistent even as data source nodes are added and removed in a clean rebalance.
+Full-text queries should be consistent even as data source (Couchbase Server) nodes are added and removed in a clean rebalance.

-Implementation note: maybe the implementation for CS1 will help us get CR1 "for free".

-CR2 - Consistent queries under cbft topology change.
+# CR2 - Consistent queries under cbft topology change.

 Full-text queries should be consistent even as cbft nodes are added and removed in a clean takeover fashion.